Follow these simple steps to enroll at Gaston College:

 Please submit official documentation of these test scores or GPA to the Office of Admissions.
-Students who graduated more than 10 years ago and do not have recent test scores within the last 10 years should prepare to take the RISE Placement Test.
+Students who graduated with a high school GPA below 2.8 and do not have recent test scores within the last 10 years should prepare to take the RISE Placement Test.
 Schedule your test online by clicking here.
 Placement testing is offered on all three campuses.
 A valid photo ID, such as a driver’s license, is required for all placement testing.

 Students can use the Student Login Information brochure to access both accounts.
 The college will communicate with you through your student email.